-Jennifer Pierce, president-elect Jennifer is the assistant director of Sorority & Fraternity Life at the University of Tennessee, Knoxville.
+Jennifer Pierce, board president Jennifer is the assistant director of Sorority & Fraternity Life at the University of Tennessee, Knoxville.
 She joined GOTRGK in 2015 with a history of volunteering since 2011 through Gamma Phi Beta, being a Running Buddy, and participating in the annual GOTR pasta dinner fundraiser.

 Abigail Harris, secretary Abbey works for the Knox County Schools as a Public Affairs Specialist and joined GOTRGK in August 2016 as both a coach and a board member.
 She brings with her 10+ years of experience in public relations, communications, and event planning.
 Abbey believes that running is an empowering outlet for both mental clarity and physical/emotional strength and is excited to help spread that message to young girls in our area schools.